DeadWisdom/blazon/README.md

 ## Data Conversion

-Unlike most JSON Schema tools, Blazon's primary goal is to _convert_ the data instead of merely validating it-- though it can do both.
+Unlike most schema tools, Blazon's primary goal is to _convert_ the data instead of merely validating it-- though it can do both.
 The idea is that usually we don't care whether the data coming in is correct, we just want it to be correct by the time we use it.